xlongmarch/xlongmarch/README.md

 ## Featured Project: 5 Red LED Blink (Arduino)
 A simple Arduino project that blinks 5 red LEDs one by one.

+##Hardware
+5 Red LEDs
+5 Resistors (220-330 ohms)
+Arduino board
+Breadboard & wires
+Connect LEDs to pins 2-6, with cathodes to GND via resistors.
+Upload the code and enjoy the blink!

 ### Code
 ```cpp
 // Define the LED pins